Passing Is Inevitable

 It doesn’t matter where you start.
 This is an acquirable skill.
 You can always get better.
 It’s always a work in progress.

-This will be over by this time next week.
 On the upside, it won’t be as bad as the months of waiting in anxiety and ennui you’ll have to go through.
-You can worry about that later.
+But you can worry about that later.

 Where to Get More Civ Pro MBE Questions to Practice With